 Visit The Isle of Wight This Summer

-This 2016 Summer event is ideal for sailors, families and all kinds of holiday makers that want to experience the sun, sea, sand and sails in a unique location.
+This summer event is ideal for sailors, families and all kinds of holidaymakers that want to experience the sun, sea, sand, and sails in a unique location.

 It is all about sailing, sailing, and more sailing on the Isle of Wight across the summer months as keen yachtsmen take their boats over to the ports of the island for a little light soiling on the channel and top competitors battle the coastline and each other.